 Understaffing at nursing homes leads to more overtime by fewer workers.
 That leads, in turn, to more staff burnout.
 When workers are burned out, they have greater tendency to make mistakes and not give enough attention to each resident.
 It also leads to more staff turnover, which adds to the problems of understaffing.

 If you suspect that a loved one in a nursing home is not getting adequate attention or has been harmed in some way because of understaffing, you might have legal recourse.
-Consider calling leaders in the field, such as The Bell Law Firm of Charleston, which has successfully represented many families in cases against nursing homes on behalf of abused and neglected elderly residents and their families.
-The initial consultation is free, and The Bell Law Firm gets paid only if the case is won.
+Consider calling leaders in the field, such as Stewart Bell, PLLC of Charleston, which has successfully represented many families in cases against nursing homes on behalf of abused and neglected elderly residents and their families.
+The initial consultation is free, and Stewart Bell, PLLC gets paid only if the case is won.
 Getting ready to put someone in a nursing home?

 Call for a free document review.
 More information is available toll-free at 844-700-4900 or at: www.Belllaw.com.